Laryngeal Cancer: The Basics

 Diagnosis of Laryngeal Cancer

-When your healthcare providers think you may have laryngeal cancer, they will do a full exam and ask you about your health.
-They will pay close attention to check your neck for lumps or bumps.
-They will also order tests.
-Here are some of the tests:
+If your healthcare provider thinks you may have laryngeal cancer, they will do a full physical exam and ask you about your health and health history.
+They will pay close attention to your neck for lumps or bumps.
+They may also order some tests like:

 • MRI.